beratzorlu/Craftworks/README.md

         - For potential customers to place an order by telephone or form.
         - To represent a positive brand image for attracting potential customers to the shop.
         - To provide examples of products to promote transparency.
-        - To encourage current customers to stay up-to-date about their order.
+        - To encourage current customers to stay up-to-date about their orders.

     - First Time Customer Objectives:
         - To easily locate the physical workshop.
-        - To see examples of furnitures available.
+        - To see examples of furniture available.
         - To easily find contact information.
         - To place an order.